postmanlabs/newman/README.md

--i, --import [file]       Import a Postman backup file, and save collections, environments, and globals. [file] -p, --pretty              (Use with -i) Enable pretty-print while saving imported collections, environments, and globals -H, --html                Export a HTML report to a specified file [file]
+-i, --import [file]       Import a Postman backup file, and save collections, environments, and globals. [file] -p, --pretty              (Use with -i) Enable pretty-print while saving imported collections, environments, and globals -H, --html                Export a HTML report to a specified file [file] --html2                   Export a HTML report to a specified file [file] (New renderer)
 ```

 Use the `-n` option to set the number of iterations you want to run the collection for.